ryan4yin/nix-config/nixos-installer/README.ai.md

-# Nix Environment for Deploying my NixOS Configuration
+# Nix Environment Setup for Host: Idols - Ai

 This flake prepares a Nix environment for setting my desktop [/hosts/idols/ai](/hosts/idols/ai/)(on main flake) up on a new machine.